The Southern Courier: Legacy

 A reunion was held in 2006 at Auburn University in Montgomery, on the occasion of the annual Clifford and Virginia Durr Lecture Series.
 One black man from a remote corner of southeast Alabama showed up with a copy of the paper, from 40 years earlier, simply to say thanks to the staff.
 At that gathering the former staff members established a web site, and made sure that back issues were available in digital and hard-copy form at appropriate libraries.
 Jon Lottman digitized the entire range of back issues and created a video of the reunion.

+Staff

 Among the notable staff members of the Courier were: